jonatan1609/GroupManagerBot/README.md

 ```
 sh start.sh
 ```
+In case you  want to skip the process of packages installation/updates you can run it with the flag `-s` | `--skip`.

 ## Docker
 > Use `:latest` for latest published version, you can specify a release or even a branch and commit.